samt/barcode/README.md

 - Externalize as much as possible
 	- checksum calculations
 	- error correcting calculations
 - Abstract the drawing part
+	- Allow for the 3 ways to accept the data currently implemented
+	- Be able to print numbers below barcodes
 - Break the process up into more defined and testable steps
 	- Check for issues with settings
 	- Calculate checksums (if applicable)